qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 in which order.
 How to express this is defined in the section on [output recording](#output-recording).

-The defined [output schemas](../output_schemas/) provide different options for how a backend may express the computed value(s).
-The exact schema can be freely chosen by the backend and is identified by a string label in the produced schema.
+The defined [output schemas](../output_schemas/Schemas.md) provide different options for how a backend may express the computed value(s).
+The exact schema can be freely chosen by the backend and is identified by a header record in the produced output.
 Each output schema contains sufficient information to allow quantum programming frameworks to generate a user-friendly presentation of the returned values in the requested order, such as, e.g., a histogram of all results when running the program multiple times.